Get Started with Field Service Lightning

 - Core Field Service Lightning features

-- Scheduling optimization from a managed package
+- Scheduling and optimization from a managed package

 - A mobile app for your mobile workforce